 It makes sense that the two together would result in a better overall bike.
 Motorcycles like the venerable Honda CR450 have been using mixed wheels since inception.
 And for the same reason, Honda engineers decided on two different is the same reason it might just be right for you.

-5. Mixed Wheel Bikes Are Just Cool
+5. Mullet Bikes Are Just Cool

 Okay, so this last point might be a little shallow.
 But who doesn’t want to ride the same equipment that top racers want to ride?

 When Loic Bruni is winning World Cups on a carbon mixed-wheel suspension bike, doesn’t it make sense that it could help you ride faster, too?